1987 North Korean embassy attack in Lima: Attack

 The attack began at midmorning on April 30, 1987, by a group of three individuals, two men and a woman carrying a briefcase.
 The group entered the plaza outside the embassy where they rang the doorbell of the main building, taking hostage a Peruvian worker from the site who answered the doorbell.

 The woman who led the attack carried around 35 sticks of dynamite in her briefcase.
 They were installed at the main interior door of the embassy and exploded, affecting the entire building and two nearby houses.
 Although the explosion was powerful, at the time of the attack the North Korean embassy was understaffed.
 In addition to the hostage, another employer at the site was injured in the face by flying glass.

+Aftermath

 The attackers fled in a car.
-The North Korean representative Kim Shan Sik at the time of the attack was in his private home in downtown Lima.
+The North Korean representative Kim Shan Sik, at the time of the attack, was in his private home in downtown Lima.

+Almost a year after the attack, in March 1988, the Peruvian government bought a further 10.000 AKM rifles and 10 million rounds of 7.62mm bullets from North Korea.
+These were distributed to police forces after accusations that they had originally been intended for the APRA ruling party's paramilitary arm.
+An earlier scandal broke out after an opposition newspaper revealed that the weapons were shipped with false shipping documents.
+The government admitted to this, but stated that North Korea had asked that the weapons contract and shipping documents be falsified, reportedly "as a security measure for their maritime shipment."

 Another attack was attempted in 1989, but the bomb did not detonate as it was defused by the Peruvian Police.